AIX Jumpstart for UNIX/Linux Professionals

 • Logical Volume Manager (LVM)

-• Journaled Filesystems
+• AIX Journaled Filesystems

 • Devices

-• The ODM
+• The Object Data Manager

 • Create Backup and Restore Routines